-ED 5083 Assistive Technology/Curricular Adaptations and Modifications modifications fro students as they identify their least restrictive environment will be a priority for this course.
+ED 5083 Assistive Technology/Curricular Adaptations and Modifications

+This course will deepen the knowledge of assistive technology with the overview of assistive technology for communication, education, employment, recreation, and daily living activities.
+Developing modifications fro students as they identify their least restrictive environment will be a priority for this course.
 This focuses on the planning for student need, evaluating and implementing student plans by establishing appropriate classroom adaptations/modifications for students with disabilities.